-You’ve got a variety of options for getting in touch with Virgin, including a call centre or live chat.
+There are various options for getting in contact with Virgin, including a call centre or live chat.

-The Virgin Media customer service phone number shown below is the single point of contact for all queries, including technical support and complaints.
+The Virgin Media customer service line is the first point of contact for all queries, including technical support and complaints.

 Virgin Media live chat

-To use their live chat visit the Virgin Media contact page, select the option that best fits your query and click ‘Chat Now’.
-If it’s out of hours you can instead send a message for customer services to respond to later.
+To use the chat service, visit the Virgin Media contact page, select the option that best fits your query and enter your message in the live chat box.
+If it’s out of hours, you can send a message for customer services to respond to later.

 Is Virgin Media down?

-Before you go contacting Virgin though it’s worth running a few quick checks of your own.
-First, try a different web site or service to rule out a problem with the server you’re trying to connect to.
+Before you go contacting Virgin Media, it’s worth running a few quick checks of your own.
+First, try a different website or service to rule out a problem with the server you’re trying to connect to.
 Then try rebooting your devices.
 If that doesn’t work, move on to rebooting your Wi-Fi router.
-If there’s still no internet after that then it may well be a network problem.
+If there’s still no internet, or your download speed is poor, it may well be a network problem.

-You can also make use of Down Detector, a third party site which tracks network outages for multiple ISPs and other services.
+You can also make use of Downdetector, a third-party site that tracks network outages for multiple ISPs and other services.

-If any of the above indicate a network problem you’ll have to wait it out.
-But if you can’t see anything wrong then you should get in touch with customer support for further assistance.
+If any of the above shows a network fault, you’ll have to wait it out.
+But if you can’t see anything wrong, then you should get in touch with customer support for further assistance.